benjamin-elusers/ticketsFinder/README.md

 Credits to [@Tom-stack3](https://github.com/Tom-stack3) for the initial script [Tom-stack3/ticketsFinder](https://github.com/Tom-stack3/ticketsFinder)
-This prokect was simply my personal touch to give a cosmetic improvement to the text output from the program.
+This project was simply my personal touch to give a cosmetic improvement to the text output from the program.

 # Tickets Finder
 *ticketsFinder* is a Python script that looks for available tickets for Mount Hermon